shorebirdtech/website/src/pages/blogs/ios-stable.md

 Thanks,

-The Shorebird Team (Eric, Bryan, and Felix)
+The Shorebird Team (Eric, Erick, Bryan, and Felix)